Create a planning report story

 Alternatively, you can drag and drop images from an open folder onto the upload page.

 You can change the title and images at any time.
-The title also appears on the ribbon, next to an orange badge indicating that your story is an unpublished draft (meaning it is only visible to you).
-Next to the badge, you'll see evidence of the autosave feature in StoryMaps; any time you edit your story, that text will let you know your story is saving, and then confirm that your changes have been saved.
+The title also appears on the ribbon, under an orange badge indicating that your story is an unpublished draft (meaning it is only visible to you).
+Next to the badge, you'll see evidence of the autosave feature in ArcGIS StoryMaps; any time you edit your story, that text will let you know your story is saving, and then confirm that your changes have been saved.

-- On the ribbon, click Design.
+8. On the ribbon, click Design.

 The Design panel appears.
 Here you can choose different layouts for your story cover, turn on or off optional sections, choose a theme and accent color, select font pairings, and upload your organization's logo.

-- Under Cover, click the different options to see how they affect your story.
+9. Under Cover, click the different options to see how they affect your story.

-- When you are done exploring, click Minimal.
+10. When you are done exploring, click Minimal.

-- Click anywhere outside of the Design panel to close it.
+11. Click anywhere outside of the Design panel to close it.

 The cover shows the image as a banner with the title and subtitle text below.
 You'll change the focal point of the cover image to display the development area.

-The Image properties window appears.
+The Image options window appears.
 You can click the cover image to change the focal point and preview how it will appear on different devices.
 Below, you can add alternative text, which will help people using screen readers understand the content.

-- Click near the lower left of the photo, where Dorchester Ave. is located.
+13. Under Image preview, click near the lower left of the photo, where Dorchester Ave. is located.

-The cover image updates to Dorchester Ave.
+The cover image updates to center on Dorchester Avenue.

-To end the cover section, you'll add a section divider.
+To complete the cover section, you'll add a section divider.
 Throughout the story map, section dividers will be used to define the breaks between sections of the report.
-To add content blocks, you'll click the Tell your story button and then choose the desired block.
+To add content blocks, you'll click the Tell your story button and choose the desired block.
 Blocks can dynamically be added, removed, and rearranged in the story.

 A list of options you can add to your story appears.

-The Add an Image window appears.
-You can upload images from your computer, or link to images on the web.
+The Add an image window appears.
+You can upload images from your computer or link to images on the web.
 You'll add an image from the downloaded folder.

 Introduce the plan

+Next, you'll add content blocks to introduce the plan and expand on the narrative.
 The first part of the narrative will contain key points from the executive summary and first section of the planning report.
 You'll title the section, add a separator, and add the content.

 Now the text is formatted as a heading.